rossmacarthur/dairy/README.md

 ## 🤔 Description

 `dairy::Cow` is an improved version of the standard library `std::borrow::Cow`.
-Depending on the platform and type this crate transparently provides a better underlying implementation which will be more compact.
-This crate currently supports the following types: `str`, `[T]` `CStr`, `OsStr`, and `Path`.
+Depending on the platform and type this crate provides a better underlying implementation which will be more compact.
+This crate currently supports the following types: `str`, `[T]`, `CStr`, `OsStr`, and `Path`.

 `dairy::Cow` is also able to provide many more `From` implementations; some which are not possible for the standard library to provide due to the `alloc`,